Transit Network Design Course

 Who’s it For?

-Not just transit planners, though they usually love it.
-In fact, the course is ideal for people who interact with transit planning in their work but don’t do it themselves — including land use planners, urban designers, developers, traffic engineers, sustainability advocates, transit employees of all kinds, and people who work on transportation or urban policy generally.
-Advocates who want to be more realistic and effective will also find the course valuable, especially as a companion to my book Human Transit.
+The course is ideal for people who interact with transit planning in their work but don’t necessarily do it themselves — including land use planners, urban designers, developers, traffic engineers, sustainability advocates, Board members, transit employees of all kinds, and people who work on transportation or urban policy generally.
+Advocates who want to be more realistic and effective will also find the course valuable, especially as a companion to Jarrett’s book Human Transit.

-This course fills a critical gap in many people’s training.
+This course fills a critical gap in many people’s professional training.
 It offers a fun, hands-on way of learning what makes an effective transit network, and what those insights mean for all the related professions.
-Sadly, few graduate programs teach this material in a compelling interactive format.

 How Does it Work?

-Much professional training in transit will teach you about quantifying demand, understanding statistics about what transit achieves, studying the features of the various transit technologies, and seeing how transit relates to other goals for governments, individuals,and businesses.
-All that is valuable, but there’s a piece missing: Few people get hands-on experience working with transit as a tool, understanding how to use this tool to build a transit network.
-Learning to think creatively with these tools is the essence of transit planning.
+A critical piece is missing the training of most people in the city-building professionals.
+Few people get hands-on experience working with transit as a tool, understanding how to use this tool to build a transit network.
+Learning to think creatively with these tools is the essence of transit planning, and of transit-related planning of anythingelse.
 If you’re going to interact with transit in any way — as a planner, a developer, an advocate, an elected official — you’ll make better decisions if you’ve played with network design a little, so that you have a feel for how the transit tool works.
 This course is designed to give you exactly that taste.

 The course is a built around a series of exercises where students work together to design transit networks for a fictional city, based on its geography and a set of cost limitations.
 The exercises let students learn the basic tools and materials by actually working with them to develop creative solutions to a series of planning problems.
 You’ll remember what you learn in this course because you’ll have discovered it yourself, and formed your own insights about it.

-The course is done in intensive format covering one or two days.
-Longer versions can be developed on request.
-About 60% of class time is in interactive exercises, while most of the rest consists of group discussion based on the results of the interactive work.
+The course is done in intensive format covering one or two consecutive days.
+About 70% of class time is in fun, interactive exercises, while most of the rest consists of group discussion based on the results of the interactive work.